 Nominations should be submitted to recognise those people, from any section of the Gibraltarian Community, who have made an exceptional contribution or given exceptional service in the progression of either the well-being, achievement or reputation of Gibraltar.

-A copy of the FCDO Nomination Form, along with detailed guidance on its completion, can be obtained from The Convent entrance on Main Street or from the GHB Secretary at firstname.lastname@example.org
+Nominations can be submitted by anyone.
+A copy of the FCDO Nomination Proforma, along with detailed guidance on its completion, can be obtained from The Convent reception on Main Street or from the GHB Secretary at firstname.lastname@example.org

 Up to two letters of endorsement from those with a personal knowledge of the nominee’s contribution or service should support nominations.

 The Minister for Economic Development, Joe Bossano has been receiving a number of letters from Senior Citizens expressing interest in purchasing an apartment in the new housing scheme for pensioner home owners, which is being carried out as part of the National Economic Plan and the construction of which is being funded by the Savings Bank.

 The first of these properties will be at Laguna Estate subject to successful planning permission.

 If there is increased demand more potential sites will be investigated in order to provide sufficient flats for those who wish to participate in the scheme.